 Do you know what Coaching is?

 You have probably heard the word “Coaching” or know someone who is involved in it or considered getting some coaching yourself.
-But, you are unsure what it is so you haven’t explored it.
+But, you are unsure what it is so you haven’t tried it.
 It’s ok, it’s never too late!
 The most important thing is to be open and willing for new experiences to enter your life.
 Especially those that bring good into it.
 Coaching is not like psychotherapy which has traditionally scared people in the past and kept them from it.
 Coaching is different and not to be feared.

 What exactly is coaching?

 It’s a professional relationship that exists between a coach and a coachee.
 It aims to produce positive, if not extraordinary results in areas of the coachee’s life, such as in their relationships, careers and personal lives.
 Coaches partner with their clients to help them gain clarity on what that want to achieve.
-They define goals and create plans for action.
+They work together to define goals and create plans for action.
 Throughout the process the client is accountable and begins to unlock his true potential to achieve the results he wants.
 Coaching is especially useful related to grief and you can read why I believe in it.

 Is Coaching New?

 Is the coaching concept new?
 No, not really, it has been around in various forms throughout history.
 Priests, rabbis, shamans, grandparents, and any other mentors have the capacity to function as a coach.
 When you think of coaches you probably think of athletes.
 If you are a tennis player Roger Federer probably pops into your mind or if a golfer, Tiger Woods.
 They didn’t achieve their success without their coaches.
-That’s because coaches were often hired for athletes and in the business world.
-It then took off into the private sector and made a big hit in the 1990’s.
+That’s because coaches were often hired for athletes and also in the business world.
+Coaching then took off into the private sector and made a big hit in the 1990’s.
 It’s an interesting history.

 How is coaching different from psychotherapy?